-Do I still need to register under GDPR?
+Does my organisation need to register under the GDPR?

 If you needed to register under the Data Protection Act 1998, then you will probably need to register, and pay a relevant fee, under the Data Protection (Charges and Information) Regulations 2018.